Some states celebrate indigenous people instead of Columbus

 In all, around 10 states observe some version of Indigenous Peoples Day, along with more than 100 U.S. cities.
 Washington, D.C., is celebrating Indigenous Peoples Day this year under a temporary measure.

-Since 1992, Native American advocates have pressed states to change Columbus Day to Indigenous Peoples Day over concerns that Columbus helped launched centuries of genocide against indigenous populations in the Americas.
+Native American advocates for years have pressed states to change Columbus Day to Indigenous Peoples Day over concerns that Columbus helped launched centuries of genocide against indigenous populations in the Americas.

 New Mexico marked its first statewide Indigenous Peoples Day with an invocation by several tribal leaders in unison in their native languages.
 Other events at the Indian Pueblo Cultural Center in Albuquerque included a parade and traditional dances.